gravity226/Understanding_Data_Science/Basic_Statistics/README.md

 ```

 ### Mode
- - The value that appears most in a data set
+ - The value that appears most in a dataset

 Example 1
 ``` python